The Best Ad Blockers for Firefox 2025

 What we didn’t like

-uBlock Origin released its JavaScript blocking feature in September 2018, taking the extension a step forward in blocking Javascript that can hide malware or attempt exploits.
-While this was a positive step for the organization, some recent user reviews from the Firefox browser extension showed concern about the feature automatically blocking certain websites.
+Growing pains: uBlock Origin released its JavaScript blocking feature in September 2018, taking the extension a step forward in blocking Javascript that can hide malware or attempt exploits.
+While this was a positive step for the organization, some user reviews from the Firefox browser extension showed concern about the feature automatically blocking certain websites.
 Luckily, the developer addressed the issue by fixing it in GitHub and responding directly to the review.

 uBlock Origin pros and cons